BTEC Qualifications & Grades

-BTECs are now awarded by the Edexcel exam board and are taken in more than 100 countries at all levels, from pre-GCSE to Degree equivalent.
+BTECs are awarded by EdExcel and are taken in more than 100 countries at all levels, from pre-GCSE to Degree equivalent.

 They are vocational and work-related courses, designed to accommodate the needs of employers and allow students to progress to further and higher education.

 A BTEC takes a practical approach to learning, without missing any of the important theory on the subject.

 BTECs are extremely reputable, having been around for 25 years now, so rest assured you will be embarking on an excellent course.

 There are a couple of reasons why you may want to choose a BTEC over other qualifications.

 First, they are recognised by a large number of companies across a wide range of industries.

 As well as being developed in partnership with industry representatives so all employer and student needs are met, many professional bodies offer successful BTEC students exemptions for their own accredited qualifications.